AndriyMulyar/bert_document_classification/README.md

 # Acknowledgement
-If you found this project useful to your work, consider citing our accepted extended abstract accepted at NeurIPS ML4Health 2019.
+If you found this project useful, consider citing our extended abstract accepted at NeurIPS 2019 ML4Health .

 ```
 Format bibtex citation